akriti-upadhyay/RiskAnalyzer/README.md

 ## ❱ Installation & Usage

 To run RiskAnalyzer on your own computer:
 By [using directly the source code](#from-source) in a `Python 3` environment.
-The first thing to do is to get a local copy of this repository, open up a terminal in the directory where you want to save the project and clone the repository:
+The first thing to do is to get a local copy of this repository.
+Hence, clone the repository:

 ```Shell
 $ git clone https://github.com/akriti-upadhyay/RiskAnalyzer.git